sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/network-troubleshooting.md

-# Lab 06: Network Troubleshooting with ipconfig and ping
+# Network Troubleshooting with ipconfig and ping

 > **Author:** Nnamso Mkpong
 >
-> **Domain:** Network Diagnostics — Command Line Tools
+> **Domain:** Network Diagnostics - Command Line Tools
 >
-> **Environment:** Windows 11 Client (Virtualised, domain-joined to mylab.local)
+> **Environment:** Windows 11 Client (Virtualised)
+>
 > **Completed:** March 2026

 ---

 ## Objective

-Use core Windows command line tools to diagnose a simulated internet connectivity failure, identify exactly where in the network stack the fault occurs, restore connectivity, and document the diagnostic sequence in the order it was tested.
+Use core Windows command line tools to diagnose a simulated internet connectivity failure, identify exactly where in the network stack the fault occurs, restore connectivity and document the diagnostic sequence in the order it was tested.

 ---

 ## Business Scenario

-> **Ticket #0054 | User Reports Internet Down — Connectivity Investigation**
+> **Ticket #0054 | User Reports Internet Down - Connectivity Investigation**
 >
 > A user calls the helpdesk to report that the internet is not working on their machine.
-Before escalating or replacing hardware, IT support runs a structured command line diagnostic to determine whether the fault is in the local TCP/IP stack, the network adapter, the LAN, the gateway, or the path to the internet.
-The network adapter is then deliberately disconnected to simulate the failure, and the diagnostic sequence is repeated to capture the difference between a working and a broken state.
+Before escalating or replacing hardware, IT support runs a structured command line diagnostic to determine whether the fault is in the local TCP/IP stack, the network adapter, the LAN, the gateway or the path to the internet.
+The network adapter is then deliberately disconnected to simulate the failure and the diagnostic sequence is repeated to capture the difference between a working and a broken state.

 This scenario trains the most important first-response skill in network support: using a repeatable, layered ping sequence to isolate exactly where connectivity breaks, rather than guessing or escalating immediately.